-The Student Life Office drives the extra-curricular, student leadership and development programming of the University which range from creative and performative arts, leadership and training opportunities, experiential learning, volunteering opportunities, driving student-led programmes and much more.
+The Student Life Office drives the extra-curricular engagements, and student development programmes of the University which range from creative and performative arts, leadership and training opportunities, experiential learning, volunteering opportunities, driving student-led programmes and much more.
 By championing, guiding and encouraging student organisations, clubs, initiatives and events, the Office promotes maximum student participation and involvement in campus life.
 Through our various programmes and activities, the Office strives to give our students the best of opportunities.

-The various programmes and initiatives of the Office will help students appreciate the intricate connection between human life and its socio-cultural fabric, thus enriching student relationships between each other and the world around them.
+The various programmes and initiatives of the Office aim to help students appreciate the intricate connection between human life and its socio-cultural fabric, thus enriching student relationships between each other and the world around them.

 Clubs and Societies

 At Ashoka University, when not occupied with academics, students will find themselves immersed in pursuing their hobbies and interests through clubs and societies!
 These will give students an ocean of opportunities to contribute and enrich their campus experience culturally and intellectually.
 Ranging from music, dance and gaming to community engagement, language, creative writing, photography, culinary and much more, students may choose from amongst the array of 39 existing clubs and societies functioning on campus, and also initiate their own!

 A ‘Club’ is a focused group working towards a specific field of interest.
 A ‘Society’ is an umbrella organisation which has under it two or more clubs.
 These clubs have diverse interests and pursuits with a common objective and focal interest area that affiliates them to a single domain and binds them together.